 People hearing without listening

 No one dared disturb the sound of silence

 Labour MP Ben Bradshaw spoke on SKY News this morning about the BBC being 'still robust', pointing out that self-regulation does not work, and that the Beeb should be regulated by OFCOM.
 He tempered this with his view that the Savile affair is 'not yet the biggest crisis the BBC has ever faced.'
 It could, however, be the biggest crisis of conscience we have all ever faced.

-Maintaining the sound of silence makes us the allies of evil.
-Standing up to be counted - knowing the truth, telling the truth, creating a culture in which the abused, the challenged and the compromised can feel secure about it being 'all right to tell', that someone will listen, that they will not be ignored - is a collective and very serious responsibility.
-Fall at its fence and we are nothing but abusers ourselves.
+Maintaining the sound of silence makes us allies of evil.
+Standing up to be counted - knowing the truth, telling the truth, creating a culture in which the abused, the challenged and the compromised can feel secure about it being 'all right to tell', that someone will listen, that they will not be ignored - is a collective responsibility.
+Fall at its fence and we are no better than abusers ourselves.